Write answers on your own paper and turn in when finished.

 1. What is the fence like along Hidalgo, TX?

-2. What were some of the things the author could see from on top of the wall?
+2. What were some of the things the author could see from on

-3. How many unaccompanied minors were picked up at the border in 2012?
+3. How many unaccompanied minors were picked up at the

 4. What were the border patrol agents doing in the woods?